zenglekidd/LeetcodeInSwift/README.md

 # LeetcodeInSwift
-- This repo contains Leetcode challenge solutions in Swift.

-- README.md contains recommended Leetcode problems(with link) to take if you are starting fresh on [leetcode.com](https://leetcode.com).
+This repo contains Leetcode challenge solutions in Swift.
+README.md contains recommended Leetcode problems(with link) to take if you are starting fresh on [leetcode.com](https://leetcode.com).
+Source: [The 30-minute guide to rocking your next coding interview](https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/)

 ##### Table of Contents
 * [Sequence](#Sequence)